EmixamPP/linux-enable-ir-emitter/docs/manual-build.md

     ```

 2. You want to build the project using static libraries?\
-    This is recommended to avoid breaking the tool after distro update, because they are directly included inside the generated executable.
+    Unless you are a packager, this is recommended to avoid breaking the tool after distro update, because they are directly included inside the generated executable.
     We provide a CMake file to easily build all the dependencies.
 Nothing will be installed on your system:
     ```
-    cd .github/workflows/deps
-    cmake . -B build -GNinja
-    ninja -C build
+    cd .github/workflows/deps && cmake -GNinja -B build && ninja -C build && cd -
-    cd -
     ```

 3. Setup the build: